solero11/Med-SOS/tasks/tasks-prd-emergency-medical-assistant.md

   - [ ] 3.4 Ensure the LLM always prefers YAML protocol steps when available and phrases outputs as questions, not directives.
   - [ ] 3.5 Handle multi-turn, context-aware conversations with the LLM.
   - [ ] 3.6 Write unit tests for LLM integration and protocol retrieval logic.
+  - [ ] 3.7 All unit tests for LLM and Protocol Retrieval must pass successfully.

 - [ ] 4.0 Develop Protocol Library Management and YAML Generation Tools
   - [ ] 4.1 Integrate the `yaml_protocol_generator.py` CLI tool for protocol ingestion from PDFs, web pages, or LLM prompts.